MhmedRjb/digitization_an_old_company/README.md

 # digitization_an_old_company
-this repository collect data from different  sources (desktop app, WhatsApp messages, pdfs from emails ) and handle it to be useful and understandable in one place by using
+this repository collect data from different  sources (desktop app, WhatsApp messages, pdfs from emails ) and handle it to be useful and understandable in one place
+## and the winter is totally coming
+by using
 - python
   - pandas